-Several factors greatly affect the growth of the beard, but below are two that are quite common.
+Several factors greatly affect the hair growth of your beard, but below are two that are quite common.
 The first one presents at the start of growing your beard and the second one is most often encountered when your beard is around three months old, depending on how fast you grow facial hair.

-Combing can actually help, especially if the comb you are using is the one with two sides.
+Will brushing my beard make it grow?
+Well, no, but combing can actually help, especially if the comb you are using is the one with two sides.
 The side with the smaller comb teeth and which are also spaced nearer can help smoothen the hair and will not damage them, unlike your nails.

 In this sense, combing them will help.
 Instead of scratching your beard, it is better to comb it instead.
 If you need help deciding on the best beard comb or brush for you, please check out our guide.